ukhas/habitat/docs/configuration.rst

     * Pre-filters, Python functions that should be executed before any data is passed to this module

+The list of modules is given in priority order, with the first item on the list the first module to be attempted.
+You should sort them in the order you are most likely to receive data in.

 An example configuration would be::

     "parser_config": {